 1959 CANADIAN CYSTIC FIBROSIS FOUNDATION FORMED

-This account is from the website.
-“Canada first joined the battle against cystic fibrosis in the late 1950s, with an historic meeting of concerned and anxious parents.
-The months that followed were hectic, but productive.
+The months that followed these early meetings were hectic, but productive.
 By the early 1960s the original Board of Directors had drafted by-laws for the Foundation and its Chapters, and had moved to create a strong medical committee.
 At first they met with obstacles for obtaining federal status.
-But their persistence paid off, and on July 15, 1960, the Canadian Cystic Fibrosis Foundation was incorporated by Federal Letters Patent”.
+But their persistence paid off, and on July 15, 1960, the Canadian Cystic Fibrosis Foundation was incorporated by Federal Letters Patent.

 1959 Gandevia B, Anderson CM.
 The effect of bronchodilator aerosol on ventilatory capacity in fibrocystic disease of the pancreas.
 Arch Dis Child 1959; 34:511-515.
 [PubMed]